Aditya-2aga/todo-assistant/README.md

 completed BOOLEAN DEFAULT FALSE, created_at TIMESTAMPTZ DEFAULT NOW()
 );

--- Enable Row Level Security (RLS) - Recommended for Supabase ALTER TABLE todos ENABLE ROW LEVEL SECURITY;
+ALTER TABLE todos ENABLE ROW LEVEL SECURITY;

--- Create policies for allowing access (adjust as needed for your auth setup) -- This policy allows all authenticated users to perform all operations.
--- For a production app, you'd likely have more granular policies.

-CREATE POLICY "Enable all access for authenticated users" ON todos
-FOR ALL
-TO authenticated
-USING (true)
-WITH CHECK (true);

--- If you want to allow anonymous access (e.g., for testing without user login):
--- CREATE POLICY "Enable public access"
--- ON todos
--- FOR ALL
--- TO public  -- or anon
--- USING (true)
--- WITH CHECK (true);
--- Be cautious with public write access.

--- Note: The Supabase client library uses the user's JWT to interact with the database, -- so RLS policies based on `auth.uid()` are common.
-For this example, if you -- don't implement user authentication in the app itself, you might rely on the -- anon key's permissions or simpler policies.
-The provided policies are a starting point.
--- For this project, we are not implementing user authentication in the client/server, -- so the `SUPABASE_ANON_KEY` will be used, which typically has `anon` role.
--- You might need to adjust policies if `anon` role doesn't have insert/select/update/delete by default.
--- A simpler policy for anon access if not using user auth:

-DROP POLICY IF EXISTS "Enable all access for authenticated users" ON todos;
 CREATE POLICY "Enable public read access" ON todos FOR SELECT USING (true);
 CREATE POLICY "Enable public insert access" ON todos FOR INSERT WITH CHECK (true);
 CREATE POLICY "Enable public update access" ON todos FOR UPDATE USING (true) WITH CHECK (true);
 CREATE POLICY "Enable public delete access" ON todos FOR DELETE USING (true);
 ```

-Configure Google Gemini API Key:
-a.
-Go to Google AI Studio.
-b.
-Create an API key.
-c.
-Ensure the Gemini API (or Generative Language API) is enabled for your Google Cloud Project associated with the API key.
-d.
-Add this key to your server/.env file as GEMINI_API_KEY.

-Configure Slack Incoming Webhook:
-a.
-Go to Slack API.
-b.
-Click "Create New App", choose "From scratch".
-c.
-Name your app (e.g., "Todo Summarizer") and select your workspace.
-d.
-In the app settings, go to "Incoming Webhooks" under "Features".
-e.
-Activate Incoming Webhooks.
-f.
-Click "Add New Webhook to Workspace".
-g.
-Choose a channel where messages will be posted and click "Allow".
-h.
-Copy the Webhook URL provided.
-i.
-Add this URL to your server/.env file as SLACK_WEBHOOK_URL.

-**Start the backend server:**
-npm start
-# or
-yarn start

-The backend will run on http://localhost:3001 (or the port you configured).
-**Setup Frontend (client/)**
-Open a new terminal and navigate to the client directory:
-cd client

-Install dependencies:
-npm install
-# or
-yarn install

-Create a .env file by copying .env.example:
-cp .env.example .env

-Update your client/.env file:
-VITE_API_BASE_URL=http://localhost:3001/api

-(Ensure the port matches your backend server's port if you changed it.)
-Start the frontend development server:
-npm run dev
-# or
-yarn dev

-The frontend will run on http://localhost:5173 (or another port if 5173 is busy).

-**Using the Application**
-Open your browser and go to the frontend URL (e.g., http://localhost:5173).
-Add new to-do items.
-Mark items as complete/incomplete.
-Delete items.
-Click the "Generate Summary & Send to Slack" button to get an AI-generated summary of pending todos posted to your configured Slack channel.

-API Endpoints (Backend)
-All endpoints are prefixed with /api.
-GET /todos: Fetch all to-do items.
-POST /todos: Add a new to-do item.
-Request body: { "title": "Your todo title" }
-PUT /todos/:id: Update a to-do item (primarily for marking as complete/incomplete).
-Request body: { "completed": true/false }
-DELETE /todos/:id: Delete a to-do item.
-POST /summarize: Fetches pending todos, generates a summary using Gemini, and posts it to Slack.

-**Deployment (Optional)**
-Frontend (React) on Vercel/Netlify
-Push your todo-summary-assistant repository to GitHub/GitLab/Bitbucket.

-Vercel:
-Sign up or log in to Vercel.
-Import your Git repository.
-Configure the project:
-Framework Preset: Vite (or Create React App if you used that).
-Build Command: npm run build (or yarn build).
-Output Directory: client/dist.
-Root Directory: client.
-Environment Variables: Add VITE_API_BASE_URL and set it to your deployed backend URL.
-Deploy.

-Netlify:
-Sign up or log in to Netlify.
-Import your Git repository.
-Configure the project:
-Build Command: npm run build (or yarn build).
-Publish directory: client/dist.
-Base directory: client (set this in Build settings > "Base directory").
-Environment Variables: Add VITE_API_BASE_URL and set it to your deployed backend URL.
-Deploy.

-Backend (Node.js/Express)
-You can deploy the Node.js backend to services like:
-Render: Good free tier for Node.js apps.
-Fly.io: Offers a free tier, good for containerized applications.
-Heroku (Paid): Classic PaaS, now mostly paid.
-Vercel (Serverless Functions): You can refactor your Express app into Vercel Serverless Functions.
-This requires a different setup where each route might become a separate function, or you use Express within a single serverless function handler.
-The server directory would be placed in an api folder at the root of your project for Vercel to pick it up automatically.

-**General Steps for Deploying Backend (e.g., on Render):**
-Ensure your server/package.json has a start script like "start": "node server.js".
-Ensure your server.js uses process.env.PORT for the listening port.
-Push your code to your Git provider.
-On Render (or similar):
-Create a new "Web Service".
-Connect your Git repository.
-Set the Root Directory to server.
-Set the Build Command (e.g., npm install or yarn install).
-Set the Start Command (e.g., npm start or yarn start).
-Add environment variables: SUPABASE_URL, SUPABASE_ANON_KEY, GEMINI_API_KEY, SLACK_WEBHOOK_URL.
-Deploy.
-Once deployed, update VITE_API_BASE_URL in your frontend deployment to point to this new backend URL.

-**Contributing**
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+For Google Gemini API configuration, visit Google AI Studio to create your API key.
+Ensure the Gemini API is enabled for your Google Cloud Project.
+Add this key to your server env file.

+Configure Slack integration by visiting the Slack API website and creating a new app.
+Choose the "From scratch" option and provide a name such as "Todo Summarizer" while selecting your target workspace.
+Navigate to Incoming Webhooks under Features and activate this functionality.
+Add a new webhook to your workspace, select the target channel for messages, and copy the provided webhook URL to your server env file.

+Start your backend server using npm start or yarn start.
+The server will run on localhost port 3001 or your configured port.

+**Frontend Configuration**

+Open a new terminal session and navigate to the client directory.
+Install all frontend dependencies using npm install or yarn install.

+Create your frontend environment configuration by copying the provided env.example file.
+Update the client env file with your API base URL, typically http://localhost:3001/api, ensuring the port matches your backend configuration.

+Start the frontend development server using npm run dev or yarn dev.
+The application will be accessible at localhost port 5173 or another available port.

+## **Application Usage**

+Access the application through your web browser at the frontend URL.
+The interface allows you to add new todo items through the input field and add button.
+You can mark items as complete or incomplete by clicking on them.
+Remove unwanted items using the delete functionality.

+The Generate Summary and Send to Slack button triggers the AI processing workflow.
+This feature retrieves all pending tasks, generates an intelligent summary using the Gemini API, and automatically posts the results to your configured Slack channel.

+## **API Documentation**

+The backend provides RESTful endpoints with the /api prefix for all operations.

+GET /todos retrieves all stored todo items from the database.

+POST /todos creates a new todo item.
+Send a JSON request body containing the title field with your task description.

+PUT /todos/:id updates an existing todo item identified by its ID.
+The request body should include the completed field with a boolean value.

+DELETE /todos/:id removes a todo item identified by its ID from the database.

+POST /summarize triggers the AI summary generation process.
+This endpoint retrieves pending todos, generates a summary using Gemini, and posts the result to your configured Slack channel.

+## **Deployment Options**

+**Frontend Deployment**

+Push your complete repository to a Git hosting service such as GitHub, GitLab, or Bitbucket.

+For Vercel deployment, sign in to your Vercel account and import your Git repository.
+Configure the project with Vite as the framework preset, npm run build as the build command, client/dist as the output directory, and client as the root directory.
+Add the VITE_API_BASE_URL environment variable pointing to your deployed backend URL.

+For Netlify deployment, sign in to your Netlify account and import your repository.
+Set npm run build as the build command, client/dist as the publish directory, and client as the base directory.
+Configure the VITE_API_BASE_URL environment variable with your backend URL.

+**Backend Deployment**

+Several platforms support Node.js backend deployment including Render with its generous free tier, Fly.io for containerized applications, and Vercel for serverless functions.

+For Render deployment, ensure your server package.json includes a proper start script and that your server uses process.env.PORT for the listening port.
+Create a new Web Service on Render, connect your Git repository, set server as the root directory, configure npm install as the build command, and npm start as the start command.
+Add all required environment variables including SUPABASE_URL, SUPABASE_ANON_KEY, GEMINI_API_KEY, and SLACK_WEBHOOK_URL.

+After backend deployment, update the VITE_API_BASE_URL in your frontend deployment to reference the new backend URL.

+## **Development Guidelines**

+This project welcomes contributions through pull requests.
+For significant changes, please open an issue first to discuss proposed modifications.
+Ensure any changes include appropriate tests and documentation updates.

+The codebase follows standard JavaScript and React conventions.
+Maintain the existing code structure and naming patterns when contributing.
+All environment variables should remain configurable and never be hardcoded into the application.

+When adding new features, consider the impact on both frontend and backend components.
+Ensure API changes are properly documented and that the frontend interface adapts appropriately to new functionality.

+The application prioritizes user experience and reliability.
+Any modifications should maintain or improve the current level of functionality while ensuring robust error handling and user feedback mechanisms.